ae-dschorsaanjo/tok-apona/tok apona.md

 	-> sina wile awile pali e moku tawa mi?
 OR wilena awile ...

 # Usage of pi
-The usual usage of __pi__ is the same as in the _pu_, but if we use _pi_ to express possession (i.e. it's almost identical to English's "of"), its usage is _hardly recommended_, regardless of the number of words.
+The usual usage of __pi__ is the same as in the _pu_, but if we use _pi_ to express possession (i.e. it's almost identical to English's "of"), its usage is _highly recommended_, regardless of the number of words.
 At any case, the possessor should be the last modifier (adj. or adv.) after the noun.

 For example, _"soweli jan" can be either "humanoid animal" or "a man's animal", but "soweli pi jan" is definitely "a man's animal"_.